Mastering HTML5 Offline Storage for Your Website

 var b = sessionStorage.anotherKeyExample;

-As mentioned above, the data in sessionStorage will be deleted when the user closes the browser’s window or tab.
-But we can also delete it intentionally.
-We can use the .removeItem() method or delete directive, like so.
+As mentioned, the data in sessionStorage is deleted when the user closes the browser window or tab.
+However, we can also delete it intentionally.
+We can use the .removeItem() method or the delete directive, like this:

 sessionStorage.removeItem("keyExample");